Skip to main content

 Courses with the Maturita examination – general and vocational education

 Pupils attain secondary education with the Maturita examination (střední vzdělání s maturitní zkouškou) (ISCED 344 in general, 354 in vocational fields) by passing the Maturita examination.
 The Maturita examination report (vysvědčení o maturitní zkoušce) is the certificate of acquired education passed on to the pupil by the school head.
-A pupil may take the Maturita examination not later than five years after completing the last grade of education.
+A pupil may take the Maturita examination not later than five years after successful completing the last grade of the field of education.

 Detailed and practical information on the Maturita examination is available at the websites maturita.cermat.cz (in Czech).